Peter O'Meara

 Peter O'Meara (born 27 October 1969) is an Irish actor.
 Known for his work on the London stage he came to the screen in the HBO series Band of Brothers playing the role of Lieutenant Norman Dike.
 He garnered a popular following on USA TV series Peacemakers as Detective Larimer Finch bringing the science of the future to the old west opposite Tom Berenger as Marshal Jared Stone.
 For this, he received the Western Heritage Bronze Wrangler award.

+Career

-O'Meara went on to star on season 4 of Alias as international arms dealer Martin Bishop opposite Jennifer Garner.
+O'Meara went on to guest star in season 4 of Alias as international arms dealer Martin Bishop opposite Jennifer Garner.
 He has also guest starred on CSI: NY with Gary Sinise, Without a Trace with Anthony La Paglia and The Forgotten with Christian Slater.
 All three are produced by Jerry Bruckheimer.
 He recently recurred on the Sky/Cinemax action series Strike Back as Major Brian Donoghue.